canro91/canro91.github.io/_posts/2021-02-24-ParseTwoDigitYear.md

 tags: todayilearned csharp
 ---

-Today I was working with credit cards and I needed to convert a 2-digit year in C#.
+Today I was working with credit cards and I needed to convert a 2-digit year to a 4-digit one in C#.
 The first thing that came to my mind was adding 2000 to it.
 But it didn't feel right. _It wouldn't be a problem in hundreds of years._

-To convert 2-digit year into a 4-digit year, you can use the `ToFourDigitYear` method inside the `Calendar` class of the current culture.
+To convert 2-digit year into a 4-digit year, you can use the `ToFourDigitYear` method inside the `Calendar` class of your current culture.

 ```csharp
 CultureInfo.CurrentCulture.Calendar.ToFourDigitYear(21)